spcCodes/Grab_AI_for_SEA/README.md

 ```

-d) You may change the test images by going to test_production.py file and change the image number
+d) You may change the test images by going to test_production.py file and change the image number from line no 29

 <a name="future"></a>